David and Ruth Albright

 - maintain full-time enrollment (minimum 12 credit hours) at IUB in SGIS or in an IU-administered or IU-co-sponsored overseas study program for the 2016-2017 academic year

 This scholarship is awarded in Spring for the following academic year.
 Recipients are determined by a Selection Committee which includes the SGIS Assistant Dean for Strategic Collaborations, the SGIS Director of Academic Initiatives & Experiential Learning, and Global Center faculty and staff.

 For consideration, all materials must be submitted electronically to: email@example.com.

-The Global Center will make one (1) annual award of $1,000.
-The student recipient will be awarded the David E. Albright Memorial Scholarship at the annual College Scholarship and Awards event.
-The recipient must also write a letter of thanks to Mrs. Ruth Albright.
+The School of Global and International Studies with input from the Global Center will make one (1) annual award of $1,000.
+The student recipient will be awarded the David E. Albright Memorial Scholarship at the annual SGIS Scholarship and Awards event on Sunday April 3, 2016 to which Mrs. Ruth Albright will be invited.
+The recipient must also write a letter of thanks to Mrs. Albright.
 This award may be combined with most other IU scholarships.